athenasbane/pictureframeapp/README.md

 - [ ] Lock down image linking to the site if possible.
 - [x] Images not keeping aspect ratio
 - [ ] All buttons too small for small touch screens.
-- [ ] Memory Leak from Async timer useEffect.
+- [x] Memory Leak from Async timer useEffect.
   - Call the cleanup before redirect?
 - [ ] No tests.
-- [ ] No image/file validation
+- [x] No image/file validation
 - [x] Sass module error

 ## Log

+#### [23/05/21 - 09:04]

+Changed the CSS on the landing page so it looks better on desktop.
+Looks loads better now.

+#### [23/05/21 - 08:47]

+Added larger buttons for mobile.
+Not perfect but will do for now.

+#### [23/05/21 - 07:33]

+Fixed the memory leak issue I didn't return a useEffect cleanup function on the landing page.
+That's fixed now.
+I also was having trouble with the input file on Iphone not being clickable.
+I added a z-index of 100 to it as a bit of a hailmary and it worked.
+Still not sure why but hey it works.

 #### [21/05/21 - 08:55]